-- (1) "Official Duties" would generally be defined as: - Attending meetings of the Council and its committees, sub-committees etc to which the Member has been appointed; - Attending and participating in meetings of committees, sub-committees etc in accordance with Council Procedure Rule 23.7; - Attending events relating to outside bodies to which the member has been appointed by the Council, except where the outside body concerned has a scheme which enables the Member to claim those expenses from that body; - Where the Member attends previously arranged meetings with chief and senior officers in connection with the business of committees, subcommittees, etc. of which (s)he is a member or on business concerning
+- 1) "Official Duties" would generally be defined as: - Attending meetings of the Council and its committees, sub-committees, etc. to which the Member has beenappointed; - Attending and participating in meetings of committees, sub-committees, etc. in accordance with Council ProcedureRule 23.7; - Attending events relating to outside bodies to which the Member has been appointed by the Council, except where the outside body concerned has a scheme which enables the Member to claim those expenses from that body; - Where the Member attends previously arranged meetings with chief and senior officers in connection with the business of committees, sub-committees, etc. of

-- that Member's Ward; - Attending up to 6 meetings of a Member's political group each year. between one Annual Council Meeting and another, so long as the Group Leader has notified the Chief Executive of the dates the group meetings are to be held; and - Attending up to one meeting per month of each of the Parish Councils and Parish Meetings in the Councillor's Ward. - (2) The above does not purport to be exhaustive.
-If any Member is unsure as to whether a particular journey can be considered as 'official duties', they should seek advice from Democratic Services on 01756 706236 or 01756 706235.]
+- which he or she is a member or on business concerning that Member's Ward; - Attending up to 6 meetings of a Member's political group each year between one Annual Council Meeting and another, so long as the Group Leader has notified the Chief Executive of the dates the group meetings are to be held; and - Attending up to one meeting per month of each of the Parish Councils and Parish Meetings in the Councillor's Ward. - 2) The above does not purport to be exhaustive.
+If any Member is unsure as to whether a particular journey can be considered as 'official duties', they should seek advice from the Democratic Services Manager on (01756) 706226.

-First 10,000 business miles in the tax Each business mile over 10,000 in the
+First 10,000 business miles in the tax year Each business mile over 10,000 in the tax year

-year tax year

 Cars and vans 45p 25p

 Passengers 5p per person 5p per person

 Motor cycles 24p 24p

 Bicycles 20p 20p

-(CDC staff scheme)£ Basis of Payment (as staff scheme) Breakfast 7.77 when a journey commences before 7.30 am.
+(CDC staff scheme) £ Basis of Payment (as staff scheme) Breakfast 7.77 when a journey commences before 7.30 am.
 Lunch 10.71 when a journey commences before 12.00 noon and continues after 2.00 pm.
 Tea 4.21 when the absence commences before the end of the working day and continues after 6.30 pm.
 Evening Meal 13.29 when absence commences before the end of the working day and continues after 8.30 pm.
 Tea and dinner allowances are not paid consecutively.
 Under NO circumstances will reimbursement be made for alcohol beverages.